 HOW TO MAKE DINNER EASY AND FUN

-- Set a “theme” for each day – This helps to make it easy.
-Mexican Monday, Italian Tuesday, Soup Wednesday… We have over 100 dinner ideas that will help you to keep things fresh!
+- Set a “Theme” for Each Day – This helps make it easy.
+Mexican Monday, Italian Tuesday, Soup Wednesday… We have over 100 dinner ideas to help you keep things fresh!

 - GO EASY – If the meals are hard or labor-intensive, you'll burn out quickly.
 Crockpot, crockpot, crockpot!
+Instant Pot!
 Casseroles that you can assemble the night before are easy, too.

-- Use what you have – I like allrecipes.com because I can search for recipes by ingredient.
-Look at what you have in your pantry and fridge, and make something out of that rather than running to the store.
-Who has time for that on a busy day, anyways?
+- Use What You Have – I like Allrecipes.com because I can search for recipes by ingredient.
+Look at what you have in your pantry and fridge, and shelf cook!
+Make something out of that rather than running to the store.
+Who has time for the store on a busy day, anyways?
 Make recipes using what you have to simplify your life.

-- Make it affordable – Only go grocery shopping one time per week no matter what, and buy/plan your meals around what's on sale.
-There are lots of details on how I do this HERE.
+- Make it Affordable – Only go grocery shopping one time per week no matter what, and buy/plan your meals around what's on sale.

-- Have a leftovers night – Just because you’re eating leftovers doesn’t mean that it’s going to be a bad meal!
+- Have a Leftovers Night – Just because you’re eating leftovers doesn’t mean it’s going to be a bad meal!
 I have some great tips on how to reheat your leftovers and turn them into something new.
-Your family won’t even know that they used to be leftovers! 😉
+Your family won’t even know they used to be leftovers! 😉

-Get TONS of meal planning ideas and free printables that will make you life so. much. easier.
-HERE!
+Get TONS of our meal planning ideas and free printables that will make your life so. much. easier.